Wodie/p25link/README.md

 # P25Link Software

+Warning: v2.40-5 is a work in progress, if you want to run a stable version use .deb file or p25link_v2.34.4.pl

 P25Link is a program that let you connect your Quantar repeater or Astro DIU 3000 to multiple HAM networks as P25Link, P25NX, and P25-MMDVM.
 It use the v.24 port on Quantar/DIU 3000, a Cisco router 28xx and a Raspberry Pi.
 It use the same router setup as P25NX.

 # Current version features:
 - Local voice talk groups 1 to 10.
 - P25Link network Voice talk groups 11 to 65534 (each TG is network selectable).
-- P25NX network Voice talk groups 10100 to 10599 (each TG is network selectable).
+- P25NX network Voice talk groups 10100 to 10599 (each TG is network selectable) Will be deprecated as it is abandoned by its creator.
 - P25-MMDVM network Voice talk groups 11 to 65534 (each TG is network selectable).
 - TMS (text messages) implemented if repeaters are on P25Link network and radios on linked TG.
 - Page functionality implemented if repeaters are on P25Link network and radios on linked TG.